bghira/SimpleTuner/documentation/quickstart/FLUX.md

 export TRAINER_EXTRA_ARGS="${TRAINER_EXTRA_ARGS} --flux_lora_target=all"

 # If you want to use LoftQ initialisation, you can't use Quanto to quantise the base model.
-# This possibly offers better/faster convergence, but only works on NVIDIA devices and requires Bits n Bytes.
+# This possibly offers better/faster convergence, but only works on NVIDIA devices and requires Bits n Bytes and is incompatible with Quanto.
 # Other options are 'default', 'gaussian' (difficult), and untested options: 'olora' and 'pissa'.
 export TRAINER_EXTRA_ARGS="${TRAINER_EXTRA_ARGS} --lora_init_type=loftq"